grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi listened closely.
 "OK, the contact is running on electric motor now.
 And I can tell by the pitch that it's definitley a small craft moving quickly.
 Towards us."
 Hemi listened for a moment longer.
 "It's definitely the _Gnat_, I recognize it now."

-"Thank fuckin' god."
+"Thank fuckin' hell."
 Said Percy.
 "That was ridiculous Hemi.
 We've got to work out a better way of communicating with the _Gnat_ if we're going to keep working with that guy.
 We can't be pinging every tanker that goes over us hoping it's really a friendly tiny submarine."

 "I'll talk to Shakes about it when we get him on board."
 Said Hemi.